kozyilmaz/glue-sdk/README.md

-# blockchain-sdk
+# glue-sdk
-Blockchain SDK for interfacing Bitcoin (for now)
+Bitcoin (and some more) SDK for Linux, macOS and iOS